Pattaya to Bangkok by Slow TrainConfucius say (or was it Entwistle?): 'Slow train better than slow bus'.

 On the Train

-Sadly beer is no longer sold on Thai trains since the tragic attack on a school girl last year (by a security guard not a passenger), but otherwise it really is Asia by Train.
+Sadly beer is no longer sold on Thai trains since the tragic attack on a school girl a few years ago (by a security guard not a passenger), but otherwise it really is Asia by Train.
 You can walk up and down the carriages, get off and take photos of the stations, chat (with difficulty) to the locals, sample the fruit or cooked food sold by the vendors who stroll up and down the carriages and along the station platforms.

 Through the Hills

 Most of the trip is through (almost) pristine countryside, with mountains, the odd hillside temple, rural hamlets, coconut groves, canals, and miles and miles of rice fields - there are a few modern factory developments near Chonburi but not many.
-There is nothing of the construction mania that makes the corresponding bus trip so unpleasant.
+There is nothing of the construction mania that makes the corresponding bus trip so unpleasant apart from one quarry and a fe w small industrial estates.

 I suppose that if the proposed North-South high speed rail link goes ahead (the Chinese one to Rayong, I am thinking of) this could change, as I believe the line is designed for freight more than for tourists, which is also somewhat true of the current line.
 Though there is only one passenger train per day in each direction (excluding weekends and public holidays), we saw several container trains going through, presumably to the container port of Chonburi.